jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 ### 2003

-Within two years later my interest in photography grow that I wanted to get more serious about camera equipment.
-In this time the [Minolta DiMAGE 7i](https://www.dpreview.com/reviews/minoltadimage7i) was a hot and still affordable camera for enthusiast hobbyists.
+Within two years my interest in photography grew so that I wanted to get more serious about camera equipment.
+At this time the [Minolta DiMAGE 7i](https://www.dpreview.com/reviews/minoltadimage7i) was a hot and still affordable camera for enthusiast hobbyists.
 Better image quality, a nice 28-200 equiv. lens and a cool look made me spend my saved money on this new camera.
-I think, this was the actual step into more ambitious photography for me.
+I think this was the actual step into more ambitious photography for me.
 Image results with this camera were quite decent.
 The big weakpoint were the batteries; a set of 4 AA NiMH batteries was good for 50 pictures or so.
-Meaning, you were always better off having 12, or in winter conditions preferrably 15 batteries in your bag.
+Meaning, you were always better off having 12, or in winter conditions preferrably 16 batteries in your bag.

 ![PICT0007.JPG](../images/20201119/PICT0007.JPG)